-Humanities › History & Culture Enslavement Timeline 1619 to 1696 Share Flipboard Email Print Wikimedia Commons / Public Domain History & Culture African American History Segregation and Jim Crow The Black Freedom Struggle Major Figures and Events Important Figures Civil Rights Slavery & Abolition American History African History Ancient History and Culture Asian History European History Genealogy Inventions Latin American History Medieval & Renaissance History Military History The 20th Century Women's History View More By Femi Lewis African-American History Expert M.S.Ed, Secondary Education, St. John's University M.F.A., Creative Writing, City College of New York B.A., English, City College of New York Femi Lewis is a writer and educator who specializes in African-American history topics, including slavery, abolitionism, and the Harlem Renaissance. our editorial process Femi Lewis Updated November 13, 2019 Historian Frances Latimer argues that enslavement "happened one law at a time, one person at a time."
+Humanities › History & Culture Enslavement Timeline 1619 to 1696 Share Flipboard Email Print Wikimedia Commons / Public Domain History & Culture African American History Segregation and Jim Crow The Black Freedom Struggle Major Figures and Events Important Figures Civil Rights Slavery & Abolition American History African History Ancient History and Culture Asian History European History Genealogy Inventions Latin American History Medieval & Renaissance History Military History The 20th Century Women's History View More By Femi Lewis African-American History Expert M.S.Ed, Secondary Education, St. John's University M.F.A., Creative Writing, City College of New York B.A., English, City College of New York Femi Lewis is a writer and educator who specializes in African-American history topics, including slavery, abolitionism, and the Harlem Renaissance. our editorial process Femi Lewis Updated August 16, 2020 Historian Frances Latimer argues that enslavement "happened one law at a time, one person at a time."
 As the American colonies grew throughout the 17th Century, human bondage transformed from indentured servitude to a life of enslavement.
 Enslavement Timeline: 1619 to 1696 1612: Commercial tobacco is raised in Jamestown, Va.1619: Twenty Africans are transported to Jamestown.
-They were imported to work as slaves in Great Britain's American colonies.1626: The Dutch West India Company brings eleven African-American men to the New Netherlands1636: Desire, the first carrier in the United States to participate in human trade.
+They were imported to work as enslaved people in Great Britain's American colonies.1626: The Dutch West India Company brings eleven African American men to the New Netherlands1636: Desire, the first carrier in the United States to participate in human trade.
 The ship is built and first sails from Massachusetts.
-This marks the beginning of colonial North America's participation in the Trans-Atlantic Slave Trade.1640: John Punch becomes the first documented slave to receive servitude for life.
+This marks the beginning of colonial North America's participation in the trans-Atlantic trade of enslaved people.1640: John Punch becomes the first documented enslaved person to receive servitude for life.
 An African servant, John Punch, is sentenced to life after running away.
-His white friends, who also ran away, received extended servitude.1640: Residents of New Netherlands are prohibited from providing any assistance to fugitive slaves.1641: The D'Angolas become the first recorded marriage between people of African descent.1641: Massachusetts becomes the first colony to legalize enslavement.1643: A fugitive slave law is established in the New England Confederation.
-The Confederation includes Massachusetts, Connecticut, and New Haven.1650: Connecticut legalizes enslavement.1652: Rhode Island creates laws restricting and then forbidding slavery.1652: All black and Native American servants are mandated to take military training by Massachusetts law.1654: Blacks are granted the right to be slaveholders in Virginia.1657: Virginia passes a fugitive slave law.1660: The Council of Foreign Plantations is ordered by Charles II, King of England, to convert slaves and indentured servants to Christianity.1662: Virginia passes a law establishing hereditary slavery.
-The law states that children of African-American mothers "shall be bond or free according to the condition of the mother."1662: Massachusetts passes a law prohibiting blacks from bearing arms.
-States such as New York, Connecticut, and New Hampshire followed suit.1663: The first documented slave rebellion takes place in Gloucester County, Va.1663: The state of Maryland legalizes enslavement.1663: Charles II gives North Carolina and South Carolina to slave proprietors.1664: Enslavement is legalized in New York and New Jersey.1664: Maryland becomes the first colony to make marriage between white women and black men illegal.1664: Maryland passes a law making lifelong servitude for black slaves legal.
-Colonies such as New York, New Jersey, the Carolinas, and Virginia pass similar laws.1666: Maryland enacts a fugitive slave law.1667: Virginia passes a law stating that Christian baptism will not change a person's status as a slave.1668: New Jersey passes a fugitive slave law.1670: Free Africans and Native Americans are prohibited from owning white Christian servants by Virginia law.1674: New York lawmakers declare that enslaved African-Americans who convert to Christianity will not be freed.1676: Slaves, as well as black and white indentured servants, participate in Bacon's Rebellion.1680: Virginia passes laws prohibiting blacks--freed or enslaved--from bearing arms and congregating in large numbers.
-The law also enforces stiff punishments for slaves who try to escape or attack white Christians.1682: Virginia passes a law announcing that all imported Africans will be slaves for life.1684: New York prohibits slaves from selling goods.1688: Pennsylvania Quakers establish the first antislavery resolution.1691: Virginia creates its first anti-miscegenation law, prohibiting marriage between whites and blacks as well as whites and Native Americans.1691: Virginia declares it illegal to free slaves within its borders.
-As a result, freed slaves must leave the colony.1691: South Carolina establishes its first set of slave codes.1694: The importation of Africans increases tremendously into the Carolinas after rice cultivation is developed.1696: Royal African Trade Company loses its monopoly.
-New England colonists enter into the slave trade.
+His White friends, who also ran away, received extended servitude.1640: Residents of New Netherlands are prohibited from providing any assistance to freedom seekers.1641: The D'Angolas become the first recorded marriage between people of African descent.1641: Massachusetts becomes the first colony to legalize enslavement.1643: A freedom seeker law is established in the New England Confederation.
+The Confederation includes Massachusetts, Connecticut, and New Haven.1650: Connecticut legalizes enslavement.1652: Rhode Island creates laws restricting and then forbidding enslavement.1652: All Black and Native American servants are mandated to take military training by Massachusetts law.1654: Black people are granted the right to be enslavers in Virginia.1657: Virginia passes a freedom seeker law.1660: The Council of Foreign Plantations is ordered by Charles II, King of England, to convert enslaved people and indentured servants to Christianity.1662: Virginia passes a law establishing hereditary enslavement.
+The law states that children of African American mothers "shall be bond or free according to the condition of the mother."1662: Massachusetts passes a law prohibiting Black people from bearing arms.
+States such as New York, Connecticut, and New Hampshire followed suit.1663: The first documented rebellion of enslaved people takes place in Gloucester County, Va.1663: The state of Maryland legalizes enslavement.1663: Charles II gives North Carolina and South Carolina to enslavers.1664: Enslavement is legalized in New York and New Jersey.1664: Maryland becomes the first colony to make marriage between White women and Black men illegal.1664: Maryland passes a law making lifelong servitude for enslaved Black people legal.
+Colonies such as New York, New Jersey, the Carolinas, and Virginia pass similar laws.1666: Maryland enacts a freedom seeker law.1667: Virginia passes a law stating that Christian baptism will not change a person's status as an enslaved individual.1668: New Jersey passes a freedom seeker law.1670: Free Africans and Native Americans are prohibited from owning White Christian servants by Virginia law.1674: New York lawmakers declare that enslaved African Americans who convert to Christianity will not be freed.1676: Enslaved people, as well as Black and White indentured servants, participate in Bacon's Rebellion.1680: Virginia passes laws prohibiting Black people—freed or enslaved—from bearing arms and congregating in large numbers.
+The law also enforces stiff punishments for enslaved people who try to escape or attack White Christians.1682: Virginia passes a law announcing that all imported Africans will be enslaved people for life.1684: New York prohibits enslaved people from selling goods.1688: Pennsylvania Quakers establish the first anti-enslavement resolution.1691: Virginia creates its first anti-miscegenation law, prohibiting marriage between White and Black people as well as between White people and Native Americans.1691: Virginia declares it illegal to free enslaved people within its borders.
+As a result, formerly enslaved people must leave the colony.1691: South Carolina establishes its first set of enslavement codes.1694: The importation of Africans increases tremendously into the Carolinas after rice cultivation is developed.1696: Royal African Trade Company loses its monopoly.
+New England colonists enter into the trade of enslaved people.